cincuranet/blog/_posts/2010-10-11-232079-multiquery-more-queries-in-one-batch-in-entity-framework-using-linq.md

 ---
+title: |
-title: "MultiQuery (more queries in one batch) in Entity Framework using LINQ"
+  MultiQuery (more queries in one batch) in Entity Framework using LINQ
 date: 2010-10-11T11:23:58Z
 tags:
   - Entity Framework